Breastfeeding is an amazing experience for both mother and baby.

 I’ve battled thrush twice now and both times my baby did NOT show any symptoms.

 How do you know when you have thrush?
+What are the symptoms of thrush?

-My most recent experience with thrush occurred following a vaginal yeast infection.
+That is a tricky question as thrush symptoms can be tough to spot.
+My most recent experience with signs of thrush occurred following a vaginal yeast infection.

-I was in enough pain where I cried and where I didn’t want to nurse my baby.
+I was in enough pain that I cried and where I didn’t want to nurse my baby.
+I knew something was wrong and all of those signs pointed to thrush.

 The #1 symptom of thrush is PAIN!
 If you are hurting there is a good chance that thrush is your problem!